yao-yl/path-tempering/README.md

 -gap ~ cauchy(theta, 0.5);
 }
 ```
-This will not work in stan with large `gap`.
-It exhibits posterior bimodality  and a large R hat if running multiple chains.
+This will not work in Stan with large `gap`.
+It exhibits posterior bimodality  and a large R-hat if running multiple chains.

 A user only needs to specify a base model,  which can be the prior, or some better-shaped posterior approximation.
 Just write it in an  \texttt{alternative model} block as if it is a regular model.